clawpack/doc/doc/book.rst

 Examples from the book FVMHP
 ############################

+.. warning:: Out of date!
+Needs updating.
+Links are broken!

 The book
 `Finite Volume Methods for Hyperbolic Problems <http://www.amath.washington.edu/~claw/book.html>`_
 contains many examples that link to Clawpack codes used to create the